artm/biofame-display/Readme.md

 [ ] delay...
 [ ] current image slides into the line after the matched [ ] current image is added to the database under the modified slot name

+## Short term...

+[ ] upon start up mark images in incoming directory as seen already [ ] after which start waiting on new ones